 1) There must be no dimension smaller than 380mm (15″) and

-A simple formula for determining a compliant design is (window opening length) x (window opening height) must be equal to or greater than 0.35 sq. m. and no opening dimension may be less than 380mm.
+A simple formula for determining a compliant design is (window opening length) x (window opening height) must be equal to or greater than 0.35 sq. m. and neither the length or width may be less than 380mm.

 Once the window design is compliant, the space outside of the window must also be considered in the design of the exit path.
 Included below is a clip from the appendix to the Ontario Building Code that illustrates acceptable exit spaces outside the egress window if the window looks out into a window well.